10Duke/event-api/README.md

 #### UserInvitedAndPreRegistered

-*User has been invited to use the system, user data has been prepopulated in the system.*
+*__DEPRECATED:__ User has been invited to use the system, user data has been prepopulated in the system.*

 | Field name | Type | Description |
 | ---        | ---  | ---         |